DrozmotiX/ioBroker.open-epaper-link/README.md

 Alternative firmware and protocol for the ZBS243-based Electronic Shelf Labels - ESL / price tags by Solum / Samsung.
 It can be used to setup E-Paper tags and supply them with content.
 See GitHub Project [](https://github.com/jjwbruijn/OpenEPaperLink)

-## timing

-The protocol designed between tags and the access point prioritizes efficient battery use.
-Tags minimize active periods to conserve energy, mostly remaining in sleep mode.
-Every 40 seconds, a tag sends a brief 'check-in' message to the access point, seeking new info if prompted.
-Communication only occurs during check-ins as tags sleep otherwise.
-Weak signals prompt longer check-in intervals (up to 10 minutes), conserving battery.
-After failed attempts, tags gradually reduce check-ins to save energy.
-Check-in intervals recover if signal improves.
-Check-in details are viewable on the web interface.
-Adjusting the 'Maximum sleep' in AP settings further saves battery by setting sleep durations.
-Real-time responses aren't feasible due to battery limitations, resulting in delays of about 40-60 seconds.

 > [!Note] Development status
 > This repository currently only has a basic "meta" adapter source and admin configuration framework which will be translated to a working solution during the next weeks.